 While Genre Savvy can be used to add spice to a tired old plot and create self-aware, intelligent characters, it's not always the right thing to do

 Genre Savvy can risk puncturing their story and turning it into a joke, which is a bit of a problem if it's supposed to be taken seriously.
 Furthermore, it can also ruin drama and suspense.
 Some genres require a certain amount of the Rule of Drama

 to effectively function, and in these cases the reader is always going to be asked to embrace the Anthropic Principle

 and Willing Suspension of Disbelief

 to some degree in order to accept the premise of the story.
-Otherwise, if a character knows exactly what type of story what to do to get out of their story in a quick, easy and painless fashion at every turn, they're going to do it, and consequently lead an easy, trouble-free life, and... why are we watching them again?
+Otherwise, if a character knows exactly what type of story they're in and what to do to get out of their story in a quick, easy and painless fashion, they're going to do it, and consequently lead an easy, trouble-free life, and... why are we watching them again?